esg4aspl/SPL-AT-Gherkin-Extension/SPL-AT-Gherkin/README.md

 cherry is a domain specific language which is typed Given-When-Then style like [Gherkin](https://cucumber.io/docs/gherkin/).

+## How to use cherry language?
+Please check [wiki](https://github.com/esg4aspl/SPL-AT-Gherkin-Extension/wiki "cherry") page to understand language and its fatures in detail.

 ## Installation

 You can clone the repository.